 Arisia smiled in wonder as the universe blinked in and out of view outside Hunter’s Time Sphere.
-She had seen space many times as the heroine who protected an entire section of the cosmos for the Oans.
+She had seen space many times, of course, as a Green Lantern Corps member who had protected a Space Sector 2815 as an agent of the Guardians of the Universe.
 Still, time travel was cool.

-Rip nervously worked the controls as Rick Flag argued with Karin Grace, his adventurous partner.
-“What did you think you were doing?” he raved.
+Rip Hunter nervously worked the controls as Rick Flag argued with Karin Grace, his adventurous partner.
+“What did you think you were doing, Karin?” he raved.

 “You need me.
 You always did,” she insisted with a charm all her own.

-“So are we going to save the Flash?” asked Arisia.
-She knew Barry Allen had been the best friend of her hero and crush, Hal Jordan.
+“So are we going to save the Flash?” asked Arisia, knowing that Barry Allen had been the best friend of her hero and crush, Hal Jordan.

 “No!” roared Hunter.
 “I mean, that’s too risky.
 The word in heroic circles, of which I am on the fringe, is that he died saving the universe.
 If we pluck him away from that, we could all be dead.
-We go for Supergirl.
-She died after an energy blast from the Anti-Monitor hit her.
-We can pluck her away right before impact, if you follow my orders.
-She can be saved without lessening the impact of what she did,” he said as sweat poured down his brow.
+We’re going for Supergirl.
+She died after an energy blast from the Anti-Monitor struck her.
+We can pluck her away right before the deathblow, if you follow my orders.
+She can be saved without lessening the impact of what she did.”
+As he spoke, sweat poured down his brow.

-This guy is too intense.
-Something’s wrong, mused Arisia.
+This guy is way too intense, mused Arisia.
+Something’s definitely wrong with him.

-Flag spoke to his old pal, “Rip, old buddy, take it easy.
+Rick Flag spoke to his old pal.
+“Rip, old buddy, take it easy.
 This is getting you too worked up.
 Calm down.”